dennisss/dacha/pkg/app/study/index.md

     - Raw flash cards
         - Set Id
         - Order: monotonic order for listing the cards.
+            - Eventually also include stuff like
         - Id
         - Text Dimension A
         - Text Dimension B
         - Text Dimension C
+            - A single dimension may have multiple synonyms and needs to have a matching algorithm.
+        - For WaniKani things
+            - Meaning (rich text)
+            - Context sentences
+            -
     - Active cards:
         - Id
         - Enabled time: When